In 1994, Holocaust Museum Houston established the Lyndon Baines Johnson Moral Courage Award in memory of the 36th president of the United States.

 "Moral Courage" refers to that single act, or lifetime of behavior, that depends on a certain resolve.
 In 1938, as a congressman, Johnson worked tirelessly to provide American sanctuary, and virtually a new life, to forty-three, and perhaps several hundred more, threatened European Jews.
 Johnson did so by stretching the limits of his authority to the utmost and risking the personal dreams his actions might shatter.
 President Johnson continued his extraordinary efforts throughout his career on behalf of minorities, the aged and the young.
 Recipients of this award are individuals who, like Johnson, exhibit moral courage, individual responsibility and the willingness to take action against injustice.

-This year's event honors civil rights leader Dr. Martin Luther King, Jr., and Holocaust survivor and human rights activist Gerda Weissmann Klein.
-U.S. Rep. John Lewis will present the keynote address.
+The 2014 dinner honored civil rights leader Dr. Martin Luther King, Jr., and Holocaust survivor and human rights activist Gerda Weissmann Klein.
+U.S. Rep. John Lewis presented the keynote address.

 Download Underwriter Packet